Golden Gate Bridge: Historical toll rates

 In March 2019, the Golden Gate Transportation District approved a plan to implement 35-cent annual toll increases through 2023, except for the toll-by-plate program which will increase by 20 cents per year.
+The district then approved another plan in March 2024 to implement 50-cent annual toll increases through 2028.

 Congestion pricing

 In March 2008, the Golden Gate Bridge District board approved a resolution to start congestion pricing at the Golden Gate Bridge, charging higher tolls during the peak hours, but rising and falling depending on traffic levels.
 This decision allowed the Bay Area to meet the federal requirement to receive $158 million in federal transportation funds from USDOT Urban Partnership grant.
 As a condition of the grant, the congestion toll was to be in place by September 2009.

 In August 2008, transportation officials ended the congestion pricing program in favor of varying rates for metered parking along the route to the bridge including on Lombard Street and Van Ness Avenue.

+Navigational aid

+Beacons

+The Golden Gate Bridge's first aircraft warning lights used rotating aerobeacons at the top of the towers that flashed red.
+In the 1980s, the present-day 750-watt red lamps were put into service, along with 16 red outline lanterns on the cables to enhance the structure's visibility at night.
+For maritime movement, the bridge has white and green navigation lights on both sides at the midspan and red safety lights marking the south tower's fender.